ShaddyDC/shaddydc.github.io/shaddy.dev/content/posts/divisible-numbers-challenge.md

 3. With that, we've already established that $j$ divides `min_abs`.
 What point is there in doing a separate check and doing lots of potential divisions?
    However, I forgot that, while we know that $j$ divides `min_abs`, _we do not know whether $j$ divides all the other numbers in `a` or `b`_.

-As such, we will have to think of some other ways to achieve further speedups.
+As such, we will have to think of some other ways to achieve further speed-ups.
 Keep this idea in the back of your mind though.

 ### Decomposing `a`